karloscarweber/donuts/README.md

 Tabs.
 For accessibility reasons.

 ## Some camping stuff
 I'm rewriting Camping's core as I build this out, basically to match what we decide on.

+A note on that: I thought that Camping might be mildly difficult to match some of Roda's succinct syntax for routing and filter type functions, but I was wrong.
+Camping can do it really well.

 Uninstall Camping then reinstall the local copy: